Obixander/Flowcoach/Docs/Requirement-Specification.md

 ### Subsystem 05: Journal
 ---
 1. The user needs to be able to access their journal
+2. The journal needs to be divided into categories based where the question was answered
 2. In the user's journal they need to be able reread their saved answers

 ### Subsystem 06: Push Notifications